appleboy919/Flask_Crash/FlaskWeb_Lynda/1_FlaskApp/README.md

     ![Get_Request](get_request.png)
     ==> **Get Request**

-- Pass form variables to other routes
+- Pass _form variables_ to other routes
-    - create new route
+    - Create new route
         - use _request_ to access information from the reqeust
         - _request.args_ is a dictionary for different parameters (ex. args['code'])
         ```python